 Large Californian Smudge Stick - approximately 8 inches in length, bound with cotton thread.

-Mini Californian Smudge Stick - a thinner bound stick approximately 4 inches long.
+Californian Smudge Stick - a thinner bound stick approximately 5 inches long.

 Californian White Sage Clusters - we bag these ourselves, and it's a cheaper way to try smudging.
-Contains a small number of dried sage clusters.
+Contains several small dried sage clusters, approximately 10g in weight.

 Desert sage (Artemesia Tridentata) grows in the plains and high desert areas of the Western USA (usually New Mexico).
 As well as being burned, desert sage is often worn, held, or stored with objects to ward off negative influences.
 Native American tradition states that that wherever sage is present, evil spirits cannot enter.